Vegan Egg Substitutes For Baking

 - 1/4 cup (60g) of dairy-free yogurt.

 Cornflour (also known as cornstarch) can be used in some vegan baking recipes such as custard.
-When mixed with a bit of plant-based milk, cornflour acts as a great egg substitute in recipes that use eggs for thickening.
+When mixed with a bit of plant-based milk, cornflour acts as a great egg substitute for baking recipes that use eggs for thickening.
 1 tablespoon of cornflour mixed with 2 tablespoons of plant-based milk or water is equal to 1 egg.

 It’s important to mix the cornflour into this small amount of liquid, especially before heating, so that it doesn’t clump up when mixed with the rest of the ingredients.

-Important notes about substituting eggs in baking:
+Important notes about eggs substitutes for baking:

 - Not all baking recipes will work with a simple egg substitute.
 The swap you need will heavily depend on the purpose of the eggs in the original recipe.
 For example, if eggs are being used in a recipe to make a cake light and fluffy, and you substitute them for flax eggs which only act as a binder, it won’t work.
 I’ve written some baking suggestions beside each egg substitute but please note that it’s not guaranteed to work in every recipe you try (unless it’s one of my recipes that I have linked to).